AdobeDocs/audience-manager.en/help/using/features/traits/trait-device-targeting.md

 >[!WARNING]
 >
->Starting with February 2023, Google has updated the Chrome browser functionality to minimize the information collected via the `User-Agent` header.
-As a result, Audience Manager customers using [DIL](../../../using/dil/dil-overview.md) will no longer receive reliable information for traits based on the keys described in this page.
+>Starting with February 2023, Google has updated the functionality of [!DNL Google Chrome] and all [!DNL Chromium]-based browsers to minimize the information collected via the `User-Agent` header.
->
+>Starting with March 2023, Audience Manager supports these updates by leveraging [Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en).
+To continue using trait information provided via the `User-Agent` header, you must use [Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en) and enable [High Entropy User-Agent Client Hints](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/user-agent-client-hints.html?lang=en).
->Audience Manager customers who use platform-level keys for targeting must switch to [Experience Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html?lang=en) instead of [DIL](../../../using/dil/dil-overview.md), and enable [High Entropy User-Agent Client Hints](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/user-agent-client-hints.html?lang=en).
+>These updates are not supported by [DIL](../../../using/dil/dil-overview.md), so Audience Manager customers who use [!DNL DIL] will not be able to collect trait information via the `User-Agent` header.

 Describes the common platform-level key-value pairs you can use to target users with device-related variables across all properties in your Audience Manager account.